This question about claiming clothing as a tax-deductible expense has been raised by clients

 What types of clothing can you claim as a business expense?

-You can only claim clothing as a business expense if it’s specialist gear that you wouldn’t wear outside of work, such as:
+You can only claim clothing as an expense if it’s specialist gear that you wouldn’t wear outside of work, such as:

 - Protective clothing like overalls, goggles or steel toecap boots